Konkow does not have words for “a” or “the.”

 But they do have words like “that.”
 They are called demonstratives.

 Looking through the transcriptions of the stories, you can see lots of those words.
 Here are a few from Coyote and the Turtle Girls.
-Let’s look at just two of the common ones first and see how they interact with plural for non-human nouns.
+Let’s look at just two of the common ones first.

 “to” is indicated by the –di.
 We’ll discuss that later.

 Notice that when the noun is plural in Konkow, the demonstrative itself does not become plural, unlike English where the demonstratives have both a singular and a plural form (that > those, this > these).

 The -m on the demonstratives in the examples above is the same -m that connects other describing words to nouns, that we talked about in Lesson 4.